arrivage/issues-to-spreadsheets/README.md

 # issues-to-spreadsheets

-Extract github issues into Google Spreadsheets // use labels to class them
+Extract github issues into Google Spreadsheets and use Labels to extract datas

 You will need :